SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Disasters Around the World

 Disasters are more common than you think.
 The United States and China are two countries that have suffered the most disaster throughout the years since 1993 because of their large land size.
 Asia has had the greatest number of disasters with 3.3 billion people affected in China and India.

-Disasters in Haiti have claimed the most human lives relative to population and size of the land area.
-There had been three megadisasters in recent years which include the 2004 Asian tsunami, Cyclone Nargis in 2008 and the 2010 Haitian earthquake.
+Disasters in Haiti have claimed the most human lives relative to the population and size of the land area.
+There had been three megadisasters in recent years which include the 2004 Asian tsunami, Cyclone Nargis in 2008, and the 2010 Haitian earthquake.

 Disasters remind us that life is tenuous and fragile.
 Despite human advances, disasters can lay to waste the achievements that took years to build.
 Disasters have a silver lining though because it brings out the best in people.

 There is always an outpouring of help and cooperation during a disaster showing that people can be heroic even in the worst of times.

 Why You Need to Prepare Emergency Preparedness Kits and Checklists

 It is important to make a disaster preparedness plan to increase your chance of survival.
 No one is spared from the possibility of an emergency because there will always be natural and man-made disasters that can occur.
 Being prepared for an emergency isn’t just about safety during a disaster.

 If you are trapped in a storm or any disaster that knocked out electricity you must have access to emergency light and resources to maintain your bodily health.
 Every family should make an emergency kit that they can take right away after a disaster.